 Situations when tax is required and not required to be deducted in GST

 Situations when tax is required and not required to be deducted in GST: The Government has notified October 1 as the date for implementing the tax deducted at source (TDS) and tax collected at source (TCS) provisions under GST laws.
 As per the Central GST (CGST) Act, the notified entities are required to collect TDS at 1 per cent on payments to goods or services suppliers in excess of Rs 2, 50,000.
-Also, states will levy 1 per cent TDS under state laws. check more details…
+Also, states will levy 1 per cent TDS under state laws. check out more details…

 Situations when tax is required to be deducted in GST